Zondax/mayon/README.md

 which is what the template is based off and shows how it can be used as a dependency (in the [`bin/hello_world.rs`](./crates/hello-world/src/bin/hello_world.rs) file), as there's no need for any special machinery to build and use the crate.

+# Final report

+Our final research report can be found [here](https://github.com/Zondax/mayon/blob/main/docs/report/HybridHost_Zondax_Report.pdf)

+It  summarizes our findings and analysis to create an alternate host node for the Polkadot network, using a hybrid and progressive approach.